-April's Best Offer: If you've been waiting, now is the time to apply because you can earn up to 25,000 Starpoints AND get a $0 introductory annual fee for the first year, then $65.
-You receive 10,000 bonus points after the first purchase and the other 15,000 points after spending $5,000 in the first six months of cardmembership.
+There are a number of attractive hotel rewards credit cards on the market, so how does this one compare?
+Take a look for yourself...June's Featured Offer: Earn up to 25,000 Starpoints AND get a $0 introductory annual fee for the first year, then $65.
+You receive 10,000 Starpoints after the first purchase and the other 15,000 points after spending $5,000 in the first six months of cardmembership.

-This is a very special benefit.
+The Starwood Preferred isn't the only card that allows you to transfer points into other loyalty programs, but it stands out, thanks to the sheer number of transfer partners it has.
 Even the Membership Rewards program offered on other American Express cards like Premier Rewards Gold doesn't have 30 partner airlines.

 How the Points Work

 This is the base tier for those new to the Preferred Guest program.
-At their properties you will earn a total of 4 points per dollar -- 2 as an SPG member plus 2 for using this card.
+At their properties you will earn a total of 4 points per dollar – 2 as an SPG member plus 2 for using this card.

-However, having the Starwood American Express will get you there faster since it automatically gives you credit for 5 nights and 2 stays annually towards your Elite Status.
-Alternately, when you spend $30,000 per year on your card, you will get upgraded to Gold.
-Whatever path you take to get there, once you get Gold you will earn a total of 5 points per dollar (2 coming from the AmEx) spent at their properties.
+The Starwood American Express will get you to this tier faster since it automatically gives you credit for 5 nights and 2 stays annually toward your status.
+If you spend $30,000 per year on your card, you will also get upgraded to Gold for 12 months.

 You reach this level after 25 stays (or 50 nights) at Starwood hotels in a calendar year.
 This tier also gives you a total of 5 points per dollar spent at their properties (same structure as the Gold).